DXLab Launcher automates the

 run Introductions.exe and extract its contents into the Sounds subfolder

 9 To execute SpotCollector, run the program SpotCollector.exe in the application folder.
 10 After SpotCollector is installed and you've verified that it works, you may delete the installation subfolder and the files it contains.
-11 Check http://www.dxlabsuite.com/download.htm for access to the latest development release
+11 Check http://www.dxlabsuite.com/download.htm for access to the most recent Incremental Release

 You can uninstall SpotCollector by running the Add/Remove Programs applet on the Windows control panel.